Inclusive Curriculum and Assessment

 Guiding Questions:

 How diverse are the authors and resources we use in class?
-Which traditionally marginalized groups (e.g. African American, Latinx, LGBTQ+, students with disabilities, etc.) have we learned about?
+Which underrepresented groups (e.g., African American, Latinx, LGBTQ+, students with disabilities, etc.) have we learned about?
 Are our own backgrounds represented, and do we get to talk about how we understand different perspectives from our own?

 Exploring

-We rarely use resources written by or about traditionally marginalized perspectives in our classes.
+We rarely use resources written by or about underrepresented groups in our classes.

 Growing

-We sometimes use resources written by or about traditionally marginalized perspectives.
+We sometimes use resources written by or about underrepresented groups in our classes.

 Utilizing

-We regularly use resources written by or about traditionally marginalized perspectives, with some also representing our backgrounds.
+We regularly use resources written by or about underrepresented groups in our classes.

 Transforming

-We regularly use resources written by or about traditionally marginalized perspectives, with some also representing our backgrounds, and we discuss how these perspectives add to our understanding.
+We regularly use resources written by or about underrepresented groups in our classes, with some also representing our own backgrounds, and we discuss how these ideas and voices add to our understanding.

 Selected Rating: None